-Marketed under the Pura H&W[TM] or Pura Earth[TM] brands, these registered, clinically tested, cosmetic products include a portfolio of functional CBD consumer derma-cosmetic and topical products.
+Marketed under the Pura H&WTM or Pura EarthTM brands, these registered, clinically tested, dermacosmetic products include a portfolio of functional CBD topical products.

-Currently available nation-wide across Canada in medical sales channels in partnership with Medical Cannabis by Shoppers[TM], in adult-use sales channels through provincial retailers.
+Currently available nationwide across Canada in medical sales channels in partnership with Medical Cannabis by Shoppers[TM] and in adult-use sales channels through retailers in 4 provinces.

-These products are also currently being sold nation-wide in Colombia, with anticipated product launches in the USA, the UK, and certain Latin American countries by the end of 2021.
+These products are also currently being sold nationwide in Colombia and Ecuador with anticipated product launches in the USA, the UK, and certain Latin American countries by the end of 2021.